SAP-samples/teched2023-DT168/exercises/ex1/README.md

 2. Choose **Next** and **Finish**
-3. Insert the below code
+3. Insert the code from
-4.

 ## Exercise 1.3 Create Class